adonisjs/legacy-docs/3.0/request.md

 #### subdomains

-Returns an array of subdomains for a given url.
+Returns an array of subdomains for a given URL.
 For example, `api.example.org` will have the subdomain as `['api']`.

 ```javascript
 request.subdomains()